verdaux/BookNotes/Phrases/Insults.md

 - [ ] I'm surprised you find it comfortable saying that out loud/ what an odd thing to say out loud.
 - [ ] Did you mean to send that to the entire team?
 - [ ] You should say things that I agree with.
+- [ ] [after sometime yells] okay.hey.
+I didn't know that was your trigger.